Leadership Thought #422 – Are Your Customers Happy?

 There is no better business strategy than creating delighted customers.

-I am just back from a conference in Mexico held at the Fiesta Americana in Cabo San Lucas, Mexico.
-It was a very enjoyable experience.
+have just returned from a conference in Mexico, held at the Fiesta Americana in Cabo San Lucas.
+It was a delightful experience.
 It has been a while since I felt this valued as a customer.
-Every employee of the resort I interacted with seemed to genuinely care about my comfort and happiness.
+Every resort employee I interacted with genuinely cared about my comfort and happiness.
 As a result, I felt very relaxed and was fully able to appreciate the beautiful surroundings and my time there.
-It amazed me how they got all the minute details right.
-This is in direct contrast to another resort in the Caribbean I stayed at last year which will remain nameless but is daily showing up on TV claiming what they don’t deliver (and discounting their prices and offering other incentives).
+I was astounded by their meticulous attention to detail.
+This is in direct contrast to another resort in the Caribbean where I stayed last year, which, although unnamed, frequently appears on TV claiming to deliver what it doesn’t while discounting its prices and offering other incentives.

-There are countless books out there on customer service and maximizing customer experience, but sadly few companies heed the advice.
-Often, you end up having to lower the bar of your own customer expectations to reconcile vendor claims with reality.
-The good news for businesses out there is that when you consistently get it right, you clearly differentiate yourself from your competition.
-Here are a few tips to help your company move in this direction:
+There are countless books out there on customer service and maximizing customer experience, but sadly, few companies heed the advice.
+Often, it becomes necessary to lower your expectations to reconcile vendor claims with reality.
+The good news for businesses is that when you consistently get it right, you differentiate yourself from your competition.
+Here are a few tips to help your company move in this direction that I experienced at Fiesta Americana:

-• Hire people who interact with your customers who like people and have a penchant for providing quality service.
-There are many tools out there to help you with the screening process.
+• Hire people who interact with your customers, who genuinely like people, and who have a passion for delivering quality service.
+Many tools are available to help you with the screening process.

 • Don’t leave your customer service philosophy/approach open to individual interpretation.
-Make sure it is clearly articulated, repeated often, and omnipresent in your physical surroundings.
+Ensure it is clearly articulated, repeated frequently, and omnipresent in your physical surroundings.

-• Offer extensive and regular customer service training and use in-house talent as best practice examples.
+• Offer extensive and regular customer service training, utilizing in-house talent as best practice examples.

-• Include customer service as a critical part of the performance evaluation process.
+• Customer service should be included as a critical part of the performance evaluation process.

 • Fire people quickly who won’t “drink the Kool-Aid.”
 You are only as good as your weakest performer.